Aib0t/write-ups/blur-ads/readme.md

     } while( true );
 ```

 Just to be clear, I'm not claiming that "since `iVar4` is present at both it's the same variable and so the code is the same".
-It's obviously a coincedence, that a 4th variable used inside the function is related to the loop in both decompilations.
+It's obviously a coincidence, that a 4th variable used inside the function is related to the loop in both decompilations.
 But sometimes we do get lucky, since source C++ code is the same, and it results in stuff like this.
 (Where those are the very same variable, but I know it while you don't, and here I'm providing my arguments for it.)

 ### 3. Various similiar checks

 When you cross-referencing the code, your best bet is checks.
-Setting up stack and function envocations could be drastically different, but those ifs are not only properly decompiled in 90% of the time, but in most cases are the same.
+Setting up stack and function evocations could be drastically different, but those ifs are not only properly decompiled in 90% of the time, but in most cases are the same.
 #### PC
 ```C++
 if ((short)local_40 == -1) {